- Written by Dr.Mehmet Demircioglu

 I also do not assume saw palmetto alone will make surgery bleed more.
 That would be too simple.
 The reason I still ask is that mixed formulas, high doses, other supplements, prescription medicines, bleeding history, and medical conditions can change surgery day review.
 Complete supplement disclosure is safer than a private guess.

 If the product is nonessential, a planned pause may be cleaner.
 If it was recommended for another condition, that decision needs the doctor who knows that condition.
-The problem is not the berry itself.
-The problem is arriving with an incomplete medication and supplement history because the product felt too minor to mention.
+The berry is not the main issue.
+The unsafe part is arriving with an incomplete medication and supplement history because the product felt too minor to mention.

-Saw palmetto does not replace a native hair plan
+Saw palmetto cannot replace a native hair plan

 The biggest surgical mistake is using the supplement as emotional cover for an aggressive transplant.
-“I am taking something natural, so my future hair loss is covered” is not how I plan FUE.
+A patient may say, “I am taking something natural, so my future hair loss is covered.”
+That is not how I plan FUE.
 Transplanted grafts come from a limited donor area.
 Native hair around them can continue thinning, especially in young men, diffuse thinning, strong family history, and crown heavy patterns.

 The hair transplant without finasteride decision has to be realistic from the start.
 Surgery can still be possible without finasteride in selected cases.
-The design may need a higher hairline, lower density target, staged approach, more conservative crown planning, or more conservative temple work.
-Saw palmetto does not remove those design limits.
+The design may need a higher hairline, lower density target, staged approach, more cautious crown planning, or more careful temple work.
+Saw palmetto does not remove those design limits because the plan must still make sense if future native hair keeps changing.

 I also separate native hair risk from donor area math.
 FUE scars are small, but the extracted follicles are spent.
 The same donor math explains why donor hair does not grow back after FUE.
 A supplement cannot return donor grafts after they are used.
 The donor area is limited, so the first surgery has to make sense even if you later change or stop every hair loss product.